Mullineux Single Terroir, `Schist` Swartland Syrah

 Tasting Notes & Technical Details

-Perfumed and vibrant, the 2020 has layered aromas of black plum, with hints of rose petal, nutmeg and tobacco leaf.
+Structured and spicy, the 2021 has layered aromas of black cherry and orange zest with hints of thyme and lavender.
 On the palate, firm tannins are tempered by velvety mouthfeel.
 The finish is long and brooding.

 Alcohol (ABV)